Silence-silence-silence/Vectorized-Similarity-Search-in-Multi-modal-Data/README.md

 # Vectorized-Similarity-Search-in-Multi-modal-Data

-1. Introduction
-6 Nowadays, the aim of machine learning and artificial intelligence is to train the datasets we collect under the current 7 condition and predict the trend in the future, doing enormous calculations that human beings will take for a while.
+  Nowadays, the aim of machine learning and artificial intelligence is to train the datasets we collect under the current 7 condition and predict the trend in the future, doing enormous calculations that human beings will take for a while.
 Traditional
 8 machine learning focus on a single type of data, such as text, images, xml, etc. However, this is sort of violating what a 9 machine can really do because a machine exports images, text, audio,..., and all kinds of data synchronously.
 It is also like